assamite/itm_project/docs/source/penalty_data/index.rst

    :maxdepth: 2
    :hidden:

-   bucket.1
-   bucket.2
+   bucket

    group.stock
    group.boring_bytes
    monty_python_data

 This section covers the compression of files given during the course by the groups taking the course.
-It should be noted that most of these files are passed as is from compressor to decompressor, as short inspection of the files did not reveal any regularities in the data.
-Notable exceptions are in :doc:`group.stock` and :doc:`monty_python_data`, the latter containing files submitted by the group itself.
+It should be noted that most of these files are passed as is from compressor to decompressor using :command:`cat`, as short inspection of the files did not reveal any regularities in the data.
+Notable exceptions are in :doc:`group.stock` and :doc:`monty_python_data`, the latter covering files submitted by the group itself.